Home » Blog » How to Find Your Footing After a Big Life Change — Even If You Feel Stuck

 Challenge your assumptions, and if it feels hard, start small:

-• Cross things off your to-do list without actually doing it
+• Cross things off your to-do list without actually doing them

 • Declutter a closet, even if you “might” need things later